NagisaCyberCat/PiShockSerial/GPLv3_Setup_Guide.md

 # GPLv3 Licensing Setup Guide

 This guide outlines the step-by-step process to officially license the **PiShock Serial Controller** project under the **GNU General Public License v3.0 (GPLv3)**.
-Applying this license ensures the codebase remains open-source, guarantees attribution to you (**Nagisa**), and protects it from being integrated into proprietary, closed-source software.
+Applying this license ensures the codebase remains open-source, guarantees attribution to you (**NagisaCyberCat**), and protects it from being integrated into proprietary, closed-source software.

 ---